MichaelWrobelPersonal/RPS-Multiplayer/README.md

 # Contributions

 This site is part of my personal portfolio and as such direct contributions to the project are not accepted at this time.
-If you have any suggestions, pleaae direct them to me via email (michaelrwrobel@sbcglobal.net).
+If you have any suggestions, please direct them to me via email (michaelrwrobel@sbcglobal.net).